chittaranjanpanda/json-logging/README.md

-## How can we use MDC Logging in camel route ?
+## How can we use MDC Logging in the camel route?

 To enable MDC (mapped diagnostic context) Logging in camel application.

-**Step 1 : Enable mdc logging in our camel springboot application by configuring our application-kubernetes.yaml like bellow**
+**Step 1 : Enable MDC logging in our camel spring-boot application by configuring our application-kubernetes.yaml like bellow**

 ```yaml
 # Enable Camel MDC logging in Application